johnmgrimm/apein-metrics/README.md

 ## How to build production release

+0. Set your Covalent API key in `.env` file, you can get it for free after signup on https://www.covalenthq.com/platform/#/auth/register/
 1. Adjust "homepage" in `./package.json` file.
 2. Execute `yarn build`.

 3. Upload content of the `./build` directory to your server.
 Files on the server should be accessible using the URL specified as "homepage" in the `./package.json` file (in the 1. step)

 OR